Generate weighted variant sets for use in association testing, with partitioning by genomic distances as described (Fier, GenetEpidemiol, 2017).

 varSetName

 Name to assign varSet grouping.
-This identifier column is used to allow for subsequent mergeing of multiple varSet files for coordinated analysis of multiple variant filtering/weighting strategies)
+This identifier column is used to allow for subsequent merging of multiple varSet files for coordinated analysis of multiple variant filtering/weighting strategies.

 unitTable